holhar/websocketlivestream/README.md

 $ ./transcodingStart.sh
 ```

-The script watches for changes in the other data-folders and transcodes mpg-segments into mp4-segments, and also transcodes mp4-segments into DASH-segments. **mp4box** is neede for this process.
+The script watches for changes in the **src/data/**-folders and transcodes mpg-segments into mp4-segments, and also transcodes mp4-segments into DASH-segments. **mp4box** is needed for this process.

 ##### Start Webcam-Capture